Kotlin/kotlinx.coroutines/docs/topics/coroutines-basics.md

 ```

 You can only call a suspending function from another suspending function.
-To call suspending functions at the entry point of a Kotlin application, mark the `main()` function as suspendable:
+To call suspending functions at the entry point of a Kotlin application, mark the `main()` function with the `suspend` keyword:

 ```kotlin
 suspend fun main() {